If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SonicCD-SegaCD-R51A-CXX.png SonicCD-2011-R51A-CXX.png

-• At the beginning of Act 3 (Good Future), the missing Sonic monitor icon from the prototype 510 has been restored.
-Also in the original, if player jump on the red spring and direct Sonic to the right or left, he would not climb onto the platform, but would simply not jump to it; in the remaster, this problem was corrected.
+• At the beginning of Zone 3 (Good Future), the missing Sonic monitor icon from the prototype 510 has been restored.
+Also in the original, if player jumps on the red spring and directs Sonic to the right or left, he would not reach the platform correctly as intended.
+In the remaster, this problem was corrected.

 SonicCD-510-sonicmonitor.png SonicCD-SegaCD-R5C-SonicIcon.png SonicCD-2011-R5C-SonicIcon.png